The Complete Guide to Pensions: How to Plan for the Retirement You Deserve

 The earlier you start your pension, the more powerful the effects of compound interest — growth on top of growth.

-That’s exactly how compound interest works.
+The power of compound interest.
 When you invest early, your money earns returns — and then those returns start earning their own returns.
 It’s growth multiplying over time.

 Bigger retirement fund without needing huge monthly contributions